fhiso/tsc-governance/board/by-laws-agm.md

 passed.
 A vote conducted in this manner is deemed to have occurred at a Business Meeting.

-Except as otherwise provided by law, the Articles of Incorporation, or these Bylaws, all matters before the Voting Members shall be decided by a majority vote in which a quorum of Voting Members participate.
 The vote shall be conducted in a manner that allows abstentions to recorded, as well as votes in favour or against the motion.
 The motion shall pass if there are more there are more votes in favour of the motion than against, and the total number of votes cast, including abstentions, is sufficient to constitute a quorum for a Business Meeting.

 ### 16.2 Special Membership Meetings